norishigefukushima/domainTransformFilter/README.md

 domainTransformFilter
 =====================
-The newest implimentation of the domainTransformFilter is moved to OpenCP (https://github.com/norishigefukushima/OpenCP)
+The newest implimentation of the domainTransformFilter is moved to OpenCP. (https://github.com/norishigefukushima/OpenCP)
 -------------------------------------------------------------------------------------------

 Introduction